akankshaa-s/MultiModal_Cursor_Controller/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Team Members: Akanksha S, Ananya R, Dhanya M Bhatt, Nireeksha B.
+- Team Members: Akanksha S, Sandeep Telkar R.
 - Special thanks to open-source contributors and research papers that inspired this project.